Roger-Heathcote/utility-button/README.md

 A generic utility button which can send a GET or POST to a URL of your choice.

+Firefox only right now.
+Subsequent versions will move to Manifest v3 and support Chromium based browsers.

 The request can optionally contain
 - The current tab's URL
 - The current tabs contents